 Simple steps: practical local responses to climate change

 It’s easy to feel that climate change is such a large problem that our actions won’t count.
 In fact, facing this crisis depends on actions we can all take, as well as responses from governments.
-Here are simple, positive steps you can take, regarding food, home energy, travel, and mutual support.
+Here are simple, positive steps you can take, regarding food, home energy, travel, and emergency support.
 This briefing is by Bridport’s Seeding our Future project.

 - Reduce waste by learning ways to use all of your ingredients, re-use leftovers, and take advantage of gluts and surpluses (e.g. by preserving or freezing).